• Home

 2. The Social Drinker.
 This person could easily have one drink on occasion and has no desire to consume alcohol on a regular basis.
 They are content at “just a few” from time to time.

 3. The Gray Area Drinker– This spectrum covers a wide range of drinkers and behaviors.
-They are in the space between socially drinking and being an alcoholic.*
+They are in the space between socially drinking and severely abusing alcohol.*

-4. The Alcoholic – someone that is physically and psychologically dependent on alcohol.
+4. The Severe Abuser – someone that is physically and psychologically dependent on alcohol.

 Most gray area drinkers realize that saying no to the 2nd or 3rd drink is hard to do.
 They also drink more often than they intend.
 This leads to more shame, negative self-talk, and embarrassment.
 It is a constant power struggle of energy to keep up the facade that they’re fine.
 They most likely feel like an imposter, or that they are pretending to have it all together.